kamranahmedse/developer-roadmap/content/roadmaps/107-android/landscape.md

 ## Wrap Up

-That wraps it up for the android developer roadmap.
-Again, remember to not be exhausted by the list; just learn the basics and start working on some project, rest of the learnings will come along the way.
+That wraps it up for the Android developer roadmap.
+Again, remember to not be exhausted by the list; just learn the basics and start working on some project and the rest of the learnings will come along the way.
 Good luck!

 For any suggestions, improvements and feedback, feel free to [submit an issue](https://github.com/kamranahmedse/developer-roadmap) or reach out to me on twitter [@kamranahmedse](https://twitter.com/kamranahmedse).